 - People in general are starting to realise that it takes a full marketing strategy to close someone on an offer.
 There was a good stretch of time earlier when this wasn’t the case and selling something was different to how you’d approach it off the internet.
 The internet is now duplicating the real-life the sales routine.

-- Good, relevant articles targeting longer, more specific phrases that gets you found in search results more often.
+- You are creating good, relevant articles that target longer, more specific phrases, resulting in your pages being found in search results more often.

 Writing good content

-A page that is sequitur and continues the on the specific thing mention earlier will keep someone moving along and not dropping off.
+A page that is sequitur and continues talking about the specific thing mentioned earlier will keep someone moving along and not dropping off your site.

-There’s a lot to be written about a full content marketing strategy, which will be covered in a later post.
+There’s a lot more to write about a full content marketing strategy, which will be covered in a later post.